borjarc/ML_RoadSegmentation/README.md

 .
 ├── data                    # Dataset for training/ testing the model
 ├── report                  # Report of the project
 ├── src                     # Source files
+│    └── helpers            # Helpers for the implementation of the code
+│    └── models             # Savestate of the best models
 └── README.md
 </pre>